BusbyLab/git-gh-demo/README.md

       Internal

 I’ll select `Public` for this exercise, but I might want to select `Private` for other repos.
-I can have as many public repos as I want, but private repos are limited for each user by default.
+If you're unsure about whether a repo should be public or private, choose `Private` just to be safe.

     ✓ Created repository gerverska/git-gh-demo on GitHub